jpschewe/fll-sw/src/main/documentation/InstructionsForRunningTheSoftware.md

 ## End of tournament

-  * Download the database from the admin page and send it to your head computer person.
+  * Download the database from the Scoring Coordinator page or the admin page and send it to your head computer person.

 ## Troubleshooting